-A borrower that has gone past due on their payments can expect to be contacted frequently by their lender.
-Whether it’s by phone or email, lenders will attempt to collect a delinquent payment as quickly as possible.
+Borrower that has gone past due on their payments can expect to be contacted frequently by their lender.
+Lenders will attempt to collect a delinquent payment by phone or email as quickly as possible.
 The later a payment becomes, the more difficult it can be to collect payments.

-It’s for this very reason that lenders will do everything in their power to collect delinquent payments fast.
-As a borrower, no matter how late you are on payments, it’s important to make payments before the loan goes into default.
+For this very reason, lenders will do everything in their power to collect delinquent payments fast.
+As a borrower, no matter how late you are on payments, it's important to make payments before the loan goes into default.
 Consequences are far more severe in this case, and it can save you from a world of long-lasting issues to make payments quickly.

 Who Should Worry About Delinquent Payments

-Business owners typically require some sort of financing solutions to help with the progress of their company.
+Business owners typically require financing solutions to help with the progress of their company.
 These loans may equate to a substantial sum of capital.
 Typically, traditional loan avenues like banks will have late fees and severe consequences for delinquent payments, while alternative lending solutions may have more leniency.

 When a borrower fails to repay their small business loan as outlined in the terms laid out in the promissory note, their loan goes into default.
-While every borrower has a plan in mind when it comes down to repaying their business loan, unexpected turbulence can occur that affects revenue and the ability to make loan payments.
+While every borrower has a plan in mind regarding repaying their business loan, unexpected turbulence can occur that affects revenue and the ability to make loan payments.

-While unfortunate and oftentimes unforeseen, failing to make payments can result in loan default, which can drastically affect a borrower’s credit history and much, much more.
+While unfortunate and oftentimes unforeseen, failing to make payments can result in loan default, which can drastically affect a borrower's credit history and much, much more.
 Access to capital is essential for business owners, and default loans can diminish future opportunities.
-Consumer loan default rates from banks are roughly 2.54% compared to commercial loan rates, which hover around 0.94% — according to the Federal Reserve.
+According to the Federal Reserve, consumer loan default rates from banks are roughly 2.54% compared to commercial loan rates, which hover around 0.94%.

-Every lender handles loan default differently, and the type of loan, along with what is laid out in the loan agreement, can affect the consequences of defaulting on a loan.
-The events that trigger loan defaults are entirely dependent on the lender and type of loan.
+Every lender handles loan defaults differently, and the type of loan, along with what is laid out in the loan agreement, can affect the consequences of defaulting on a loan.
+The events that trigger loan defaults depend entirely on the lender and type of loan.
 While most lenders require multiple missed payments and a specific time frame before they count a payment as a default, others (for business loans) may incur this penalty after one missed payment.

 Lenders will attempt to contact a borrower who has missed payments, as we mentioned with delinquent loans.
-These contact methods will become increasingly more aggressive as time goes by, and consequences may vary depending on the loan agreement.
-Generally speaking, there are some common penalties that are associated with a defaulted loan.
+These contact methods will become increasingly aggressive as time passes, and consequences may vary depending on the loan agreement.
+Generally speaking, some common penalties are associated with a defaulted loan.

-Missed payments are sent to credit bureaus, which will negatively impact a borrower’s credit score.
-As previously mentioned, late payments will stay on a credit history for a significant length of time (up to seven years).
+Missed payments are sent to credit bureaus, negatively impacting a borrower's credit score.
+As mentioned, late payments will stay on a credit history for a significant time (up to seven years).

-The more payments a borrower misses, the more harm they cause their credit score.
+The more payments a borrower misses, the more harm they cause to their credit score.

 One of the more frightening consequences of a loan default situation is the legal claims that may occur.
-If an account is sent to a collection agency, the borrower will certainly receive a lot of collection attention in the form of calls and emails.
+If an account is sent to a collection agency, the borrower will certainly receive a lot of collection attention through calls and emails.

-However, the more worrisome component is that a lender can sue in order to collect the debt owed.
+However, the more worrisome component is that a lender can sue to collect the debt owed.
 A lender may also attempt to liquidate any collateral that a borrower has put up for the loan, such as expensive machinery or equipment in the case of equipment financing.
-Dealing with legal action can be an expensive and painstaking process, one that business owners should avoid at all costs.
+Dealing with legal action can be an expensive and painstaking process that business owners should avoid at all costs.

-As we previously stated, defaulting on a loan can result in expensive legal actions, but it doesn’t stop there.
-In addition to late payment fees that a lender may charge, the damage done to a borrower’s credit score can make future financing far more costly.
+As previously stated, defaulting on a loan can result in expensive legal actions, but it doesn't stop there.
+In addition to the late payment fees that a lender may charge, the damage to a borrower's credit score can make future financing far more costly.

-Future loans will not only be more time-consuming and difficult to obtain, but interests rate will be significantly higher as well.
+Future loans will not only be more time-consuming and difficult to obtain, but the interest rate will also be significantly higher.

-Defaulting on a Secured Loan vs. Unsecured Loan
+Defaulting on a Secured Loan vs. an Unsecured Loan

-Both secured loans and unsecured loans manage defaults differently, so it’s important for borrowers to be aware of the discrepancies that exist between the two.
+Both secured and unsecured loans manage defaults differently, so it's important for borrowers to be aware of the discrepancies between the two.

-First, it’s important to know the difference between the two types of loans before diving into the consequences of defaulting on a payment.
-A secured loan refers to a loan where collateral is put up in exchange for capital, while an unsecured loan doesn’t require any collateral.
+First, knowing the difference between the two types of loans is important before diving into the consequences of defaulting on a payment.
+A secured loan is a loan where the collateral is put up in exchange for capital, while an unsecured loan doesn't require any collateral.
 Instead, unsecured business loans require a personal guarantee from the borrower.
 Lenders may also place a lien on all business assets.

 Defaulting on a secured loan can lead to several outcomes.
 Depending on the lender, there may be some agreement leniency before any drastic actions take place.
 However, lenders may seize the collateral to liquidate and take back the capital.
-Depending on the state, lenders may have the ability to seize the collateral without a court judgment.
+Depending on the state, lenders may be able to seize the collateral without a court judgment.

-That being said, lenders do try to avoid seizing capital because it expends a lot of resources and can be an expensive endeavor.
-More often than not, a payment plan will be worked out in order to make back the money.
+That being said, lenders try to avoid seizing capital because it expends many resources and can be expensive.
+More often than not, a payment plan will be worked out to make back the money.

-Defaulting on an unsecured business loan that doesn’t require any collateral usually results in a series of late fees (depending on the lender).
-The interest rate on the unsecured loan may be increased as well, which can be an expensive consequence.
-If a lender is unable to collect on their unsecured loan, they may file a lawsuit against the business.
-This can result in seizing business assets such as real estate or vehicles, or perhaps the lender garnishing money from the business bank account.
+Defaulting on an unsecured business loan that doesn't require any collateral usually results in a series of late fees (depending on the lender).
+The interest rate on the unsecured loan may also be increased, which can be expensive.
+If a lender cannot collect on their unsecured loan, they may file a lawsuit against the business.
+This can result in seizing business assets such as real estate or vehicles or perhaps the lender garnishing money from the business bank account.

 What About SBA Loans?

 Defaulting on an SBA loan can be a seriously tricky situation.
-A percentage of SBA loans are provided by banks; however, these are two-part loans.
-The remaining percentage is provided by the SBA itself, which is an entity of the federal government.
+Banks provide a percentage of SBA loans; however, these are two-part loans.
+The remaining percentage is provided by the SBA itself, an entity of the federal government.
 As one could imagine, failing to repay the federal government can have severe consequences, and they will do their part to collect on the loan.

 Here's what may happen if a borrower defaults on an SBA loan.